pnp/sp-starter-kit/documentation/components/ext-alert.md

 See getting started from [SP-Starter-Kit repository readme](https://github.com/SharePoint/sp-starter-kit).

 You can also download just the [SharePoint Framework solution package (spppkg) file](https://github.com/SharePoint/sp-starter-kit/blob/master/package/sharepoint-starter-kit.sppkg) and install that to your tenant.
-This web part does not have external dependencies.
+This extension does not have external dependencies.

 > As this is a SharePoint Framewokr extension, you will need to explicitly enable that in the site using CSOM or REST APIs.